cagataycali/tick.chat/README.md

 **But wait, why I did Tick.Chat?** 🤔

 Cause those apps wasn't unique.
 Their visions lightweight.
 Tick.Chat's vision is solid as well a rock, UI, UX is lightweight.
-Even, Tick.Chat is open source.😎
+Even, Tick.Chat is open source. 😎
 If an app says you, "Hey, you can chat anonymously!", the app mustn't have registration step.
 The app shouldn't ask gender, name, profile picture and whatever which your personal identity.
 If the app asks, we have to think about our privacy.
 I thought a lot.
 That's the reason I write Tick.Chat.